 Chinese philosophy teaches that everything is made up of yin and yang in dynamic balance.
 Our bodies depend on yin for nourishment and substance and yang for energy and movement.
 Yin energy is what connects us to the earth whilst yang energy connects us to heaven.
 Sex is seen as a way of uniting yin and yang and thus connecting heaven and earth.
 During lovemaking a man gains yin energy by pleasing a woman and this yin energy is said to replenish his life force.
 Many people are surprised to see so much emphasis on female sexual pleasure in the old books on this subject.
 The reason is that men were thought to lose yin energy by ejaculating but gain it by experiencing their partner’s orgasm so it made sense to help her have as many orgasms as possible.
 When I explain this to my female patients they usually see it as a profoundly sensible piece of ancient wisdom.

-This energetic exchange was seen to be a form of healing.
-Women take in yang energy and give out yin energy and vice versa.
-In this way sex is seen as vital and energizing and the Taoist sages developed detailed sexual positions to heal specific maladies.
-The emphasis is on touch as a way of healing body, mind and spirit.
+This energetic exchange was seen to be a form of healing; sex is seen as vital and energizing and the Taoist sages developed detailed sexual positions to heal specific maladies.
+The emphasis is on touch as a way of healing body, mind, and spirit.

-So how does all this Taoist wisdom translate into advice for modern women coming seeking our help at the YinOva Center.
+So how does all this Taoist wisdom translate into advice for modern people coming seeking our help at the Yinova Center?
 Here is what we tell our patients: –

 - Cultivate your own sexual energy.
-Take time to breath into your pelvic area filing your lower abdomen with qi down to your pelvic floor.
+Take time to breathe into your pelvic area filing your lower abdomen with qi down to your pelvic floor.

 - See sex as an energetic exchange with your partner.
 Sometimes this is lively and sometimes it is peaceful.
 Take the pressure to perform off yourself by seeing sex as one more way you and your loved one connect.